Pon-Zu, the refreshing citrus sauce

 Ponzu is basically citrus fruits and soy sauce.
 You can let Kombu and Katsuo soak in it for one night for flavor.
 You can also put in Mirin or sugar for mildness.

 5 Soy Sauce : 5 Citrus Fruit Juice : 1 Mirin

 grapefruit juice can be substituted by any citrus fruits you can get.
 Enjoy the variations.

-1Mix soy sauce, vinegar and mirin in a pot.
-You can put in maybe a teaspoon of sugar for mildness.
-Bring to boil with medium heat and put it out before boiling.
+Put in everything except grapefruit juice in a pot.
+You can put in maybe a teaspoon of sugar too if you want some mild taste.
+Bring to boil with medium low heat and put it off before boiling.
 This is a step to take off the edge of the flavor of soy sauce and vinegar, but you can skip it if you don’t have time.

 2. Let the pod cool off.